List of Alchemy of Souls characters: Jang Uk

-Cho Yeong / Nak-su / Mu-deok
+Cho Yeong / Nak-su

 Cho Yeong is the daughter of Cho Chung, a constellation recorder mage at Choeonbugwan.
 After her father was killed by the four families (Jin, Seo, Jang and Park) of Daeho, Jin Mu takes her under his wing and she is raised in dangerous valleys of Danhyanggok and trained to be an assassin.
 As she begins to assassinate mages in Daeho under Jin Mu's order, she becomes known as a shadow assassin Nak-su (Go Youn-jung).
 While attempting to kill the leader of Songrim, Park Jin, Naksu is fatally injured and decides to shift her soul in to new body using alchemy of souls.
 Things don't go as she planned and she accidentally shifts her soul inside the body of a blind girl named Mu-deok (Jung So-min).
 Songrim mages find Nak-su's dead body and presume that Nak-su couldn't shift her soul.

 As Nak-su's powerful soul is inside the weak body of Mu-deok, she loses all her powers but Mu-deok is no longer blind.
 Mu-deok is soon sold off to Chwiseollu, a popular bar in Daeho, where she meets Jang Uk and becomes a servant of Jang family.
 Jang Uk who has been looking for a master who will unblock his energy gate, recognizes Nak-su and persuades her to become his master.
 While appearing as Jang Uk's maid Mu-deok, she secretly trains Jang Uk to become an excellent mage, believing that she can get her powers back using Jang Uk.
 Mu-deok learns that the ice stone – a magical object with power of sky, can prevent herself running wild which is common to soul shifters, and that her father was killed because he was a soul shifter who ran wild killing his family.
 Though she gets an opportunity to get the ice stone, she gives it up to save Jang Uk whom she has fallen in love with by that time.
 After Jin Mu recognizes Mu-deok's true identity, he makes her run wild and kill people and she kills Jang Uk.
 Agonized after killing her lover, Mu-deok jumps to Gyeongcheondaeho lake and dies.